BookStackApp/website/content/docs/admin/oidc-auth.md

 by an admin, by changing the "External Authentication ID" field on the user's profile.

 ### Callback URL

-Should your OIDC provider require a callback URL, use the following redirect_uri: `https://example.com/oidc/callback` and change https://example.com to your own domain where BookStack is hosted.
+Should your OIDC provider require a callback URL, the following can be used: `https://example.com/oidc/callback`.
+Change https://example.com to be the base URL of your BookStack instance.

 ### Debugging